AlibabaCloudDocs/cdn/intl.en-US/Domain Management/Access control/URL signing/URL signing.md

 # URL signing

-Alibaba Cloud Content Delivery Network \(CDN\) provides the URL signing feature to protect origin servers from unauthorized downloads and access.
+Alibaba Cloud Content Delivery Network \(CDN\) provides the URL signing feature to protect origin servers from unauthorized access and downloads.
 Hotlink protection provides a referer blacklist and a referer whitelist that can address some hotlink issues.
 However, the referer header can be forged.
 Origin servers require protection features that are more optimized than hotlink protection.
 In this case, you can enable the URL signing feature to protect your origin server.

 URL signing works with both origin servers and CDN nodes to protect origin servers from hotlink issues.

--   URLs can be signed by CDN nodes.
-Signed URLs carry signature information that can be used for permission verification.
+-   The origin server provides a signed URL that contains authentication information.
--   Users send signed URLs to CDN nodes.
+-   A user sends a request to a CDN node by using the signed URL.
--   CDN nodes authenticate the signatures of the URLs.
-If a URL passes the authentication, a response is returned.
-If a URL fails the authentication, the request is rejected.
+-   The CDN node verifies the authentication information in the signed URL to determine whether the request is valid.
+If the request is valid, the CDN node returns a response.
+If the request is invalid, the CDN node rejects the request.

 For more information about sample URL signing code in Python, see [URL signing examples](/intl.en-US/Domain Management/Access control/URL signing/URL signing examples.md).

-**Note:** After a request passes the authentication, the special characters such as `=` and `+` in the URL are escaped.
+**Note:** After a request passes the authentication, the special characters such as equal signs \(`=`\) and plus signs \(`+`\) in the URL are escaped.

-1. Log on to the [Alibaba Cloud CDN console](https://cdn.console.aliyun.com).
+1. Log on to the [CDN控制台](https://cdn.console.aliyun.com)[Alibaba Cloud CDN console](https://cdn.console.aliyun.com)[Alibaba Cloud CDN console](https://partners-intl.aliyun.com/login-required#cdn).

 2. In the left-side navigation pane, click **Domain Names**.

-3. On the Domain Names page, find the target domain name and click **Manage**.
+3. On the **Domain Names** page, find the domain name that you want to manage and click **Manage** in the Actions column of the domain name.

-4. In the left-side navigation pane of the specified domain, click **Access Control**.
+4. In the management pane of the domain name, click **Access Control**.

 5. Click the **URL Signing** tab.

 6. In the **URL Signing** section, click **Modify**.

-7. In the **Set URL Signing** dialog box, turn on the URL Signing switch and set the parameters.
+7. In the **Set URL Signing** dialog box, turn on URL Signing and set the parameters.

     ![URL signing](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/1752286061/p64280.png)